On The Job – Brian Callnan

 What is your favorite local restaurant?

-What is your favorite thing to bake for someone?
+What is your favorite thing that you offer at the shop?

 What is the biggest food trend in New Hampshire right now?